PicoSAM3: Real-Time In-Sensor Region-of-Interest Segmentation: Conclusion and Discussion

-This work introduces PicoSAM3, an ultra-light quantized ROI–prompted segmentation model designed for ultra-low-latency in-sensor deployment, demonstrated on the Sony IMX500 edge AI vision sensor.
-PicoSAM3 advances the PicoSAM line by jointly improving segmentation accuracy, prompt flexibility, and hardware efficiency under strict memory and operator constraints.
-Operating in the 1.3–1.4\,M parameter range.
-By jointly optimizing quantization, pruning, and knowledge distillation, PicoSAM3 establishes a new state of the art among edge-oriented segmentation models.
-PicoSAM3 achieves state-of-the-art performance among edge-oriented models, reaching 65.45\% mIoU on COCO and 64.01\% on LVIS, substantially outperforming prior SAM-based and lightweight baselines at comparable or lower complexity.
+This work presents PicoSAM3, an ultra-lightweight (1.3--1.4\,M parameters) promptable segmentation model optimized for real-time in-sensor deployment.
+By combining a dense CNN architecture with ROI-based prompting, Efficient Channel Attention, and knowledge distillation from SAM3, PicoSAM3 achieves state-of-the-art results among edge-oriented models: 65.45\% mIoU on COCO and 64.01\% mIoU on LVIS, while substantially outperforming prior SAM-based and lightweight baselines at similar or lower complexity.

-Quantization results demonstrate that efficiency gains do not come at the cost of accuracy.
-The INT8 quantized PicoSAM3 variant preserves performance with less than 0.2\% mIoU degradation, while enabling real-time execution on the IMX500 with 11.82\,ms end-to-end latency.

-Ablation studies provide clear quantitative evidence that distillation from SAM2 and SAM3 consistently improves both mAP and mIoU over supervised training, with SAM3 distillation yielding up to +14.5\% mIoU on COCO compared to scratch training.
-Replacing centered-point prompts with ROI-based supervision further improves spatial conditioning, particularly on unseen test datasets such as LVIS.
-The integration of lightweight Efficient Channel Attention contributes to improved feature selectivity without increasing inference latency or memory footprint.
+The INT8 quantized model incurs negligible accuracy loss ($<0.2\%$ mIoU) and enables real-time inference at 11.82\,ms on the Sony IMX500, fully respecting its strict memory and operator constraints.
+Ablation studies confirm that distillation from SAM3 yields up to +14.5\% mIoU over supervised training, while ROI prompting significantly improves spatial conditioning compared to centered-point supervision.
+The final architectural enhancements further boost performance without increasing latency or memory footprint.

-Overall, PicoSAM3 demonstrates that high-quality promptable segmentation can be achieved directly at the sensor level by combining ROI-based prompting, large-model distillation, and hardware-aware architectural design.
-These results highlight a viable path toward scalable, privacy-preserving, and low-latency segmentation for next-generation edge and in-sensor vision systems.
+PicoSAM3 demonstrates that high-quality, spatially flexible promptable segmentation is feasible directly at the sensor level.
+This is enabled by tight hardware-software co-design across three axes: operator compatibility (CNN-only backbone), memory footprint (tuned channel widths for 1.31\,MB INT8), and prompt integration (native ROI cropping via the IMX500 API).These results open a promising path toward scalable, privacy-preserving, and low-latency vision intelligence in next-generation edge and in-sensor systems.